oxford-arc/bench-cp2k-cpu/README.md

 # Results

+The benchmarks were run on a recent ARC cluster, using CP2K 6.1, built with GCC 8.3.0 and OpenMPI 4.0.4

 ## Setup Results

-The setup part of the benchmark (input_bulk_B88_3.inp) was run on a recent ARC cluster.
-Using CP2K 6.1, built with GCC 8.3.0 and OpenMPI 3.1.4
+Setup part of the benchmark (input_bulk_B88_3.inp):

 Three Nodes (144 cores)
 ```